DIAGNijmegen/website-content/content/pages/software/diag-sol.md

 ## Architecture

-SOL uses offers consists of a compute cluster of 80 GPUs (mainly NVIDIA GTX1080Ti and RTX2080Ti cards), a dedicated 500 TB storage server for serving data to deep learning compute nodes using 20 GBit networking, and a [Prometheus](https://prometheus.io/)+[Grafana](https://grafana.com/)
+SOL is a compute cluster which consists of 30 compute nodes that give access to a pool of 80 GPUs (mainly NVIDIA GTX1080Ti and RTX2080Ti cards), a dedicated 500 TB storage server for serving data to deep learning compute nodes using 20 GBit networking, and a [Prometheus](https://prometheus.io/)+[Grafana](https://grafana.com/)